triton-inference-server/pytriton/examples/README.md

 ## Profiling models

-The [Perf Analyzer](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/perf_analyzer.md) can be used to profile the models served through pytriton.
+The [Perf Analyzer](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/perf_analyzer.md) can be used to profile the models served through PyTriton.
 We have prepared the example of using Perf Analyzer to profile BART PyTorch.
 See the example code in [GitHub repository](../examples/perf_analyzer).